- Execeptions to the rule against Hearsay

 - the person is unfit to be a witness because of their bodily or mental condition: Section 116(2)(b);

-- the person is outside the United Kingdom and it is not reasonably practicable to secure his attendance Section 116(2)(c);
+- the person is outside the United Kingdom and it is not reasonably practicable to secure their attendance Section 116(2)(c);

-- the person cannot be found although such steps as it is reasonably practicable to take to find him have been taken: Section 116(2)(d)
+- the person cannot be found although such steps as it is reasonably practicable to take to find them have been taken: Section 116(2)(d)

 - the person does not give (or does not continue to give) oral evidence through fear: Section 116(2)(e).